microsoft/pxt/docs/telemetry.md

 #### User Session telemetry

 A session represents a series of user actions.
 A session starts with a user action.
-It ends at the last user action when there's been no further activity for 30 minutes, or if it lasts longer than 30 minutes.
+Sessions expire on either of these conditions:

+* 30 minutes of inactivity.
+* After 24 hours while any period of inactivity is less than 30 minutes.

 Property | Description
 ---|---